How Feedback and Talent Conversations Strengthen the Company?

 Talent Conversations: Simple yet Powerful

 A talent conversation is a way to build workplace relationships based on collaboration, rapport, and a mutual commitment to help each to improve performance.
-A manager or supervisor plays a deciding role here, as they are the ones in charge of facilitating talent conversations.
+A manager or supervisor plays a deciding role here, as they facilitate talent conversations.
 As leaders, they’re better positioned to influence and develop talent.

 Talent conversation is widely regarded as one of the simplest yet powerful ways to develop employees.
-They can happen at any time, and allows influencing them toward developing new skills and abilities to help both the employee and the company to achieve goals.
+They can happen anytime and influence them toward developing new skills and abilities to help both the employee and the company achieve goals.

 Here are the most essential steps that a facilitator of a talent conversation takes to help the employee:

 Research the employee.
-Before the conversation, the manager needs to have a good understanding of who they are engaging with in a conversation.
+Before the conversation, the manager needs to understand who they are engaging in a discussion.
 “This includes learning about their current performance level, learning style, future aspirations, career goals, and things that could motivate them,” says Morgan Boley, a talent acquisition expert at TheWordPoint.
 “This might help to find out what can motivate the employee and come up with appropriate ways to develop.”

 Identify the goal before conducting the conversation.
 What exactly does each of the conversation participants want to achieve?